energywebfoundation/ocn-node/examples/README.md

 npm install
 ```

-Currently, only the demo only contains one Charge Point Operator (CPO) and one eMobility Service Provider (EMSP).
+The demo contains two Charge Point Operators (CPOs) and one eMobility Service Provider (EMSP).
+Starting the demo will
-Starting the demo will start the respective backends and register the CPO to the Open Charging Network that was
-previously set up:
+start the respective backends and register the CPOs to the Open Charging Network that was previously set up:

 ```
 npm start